 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
-Donated assets are recorded at estimated fair market value on the date received.
+Donated capital assets, donated works of art and similar items, and capital assets received in a service concession agreement are recorded at acquisition value on the date received.
 The Schools maintain a capitalization threshold of \$5,000 for equipment, improvements and buildings.
 Land is capitalized regardless of value.
 The Schools have no infrastructure assets.
 Under Virginia law, certain property maintained by the Schools is subject to tenancy-in-common with the County, if the County incurred a financial obligation for the property, which is payable over more than one fiscal year.
 The Schools and the County have agreed that such property will be carried on the County's financial statements until the outstanding debt is repaid.
-At June 30, 2016, the County holds capital assets related to school property with a net book value of \$195,638,419.
+At June 30, 2017, the County holds capital assets related to school property with a net book value of \$ 200,193,572.